 Then I looked up at him and whispered, “Yes, we are!”
-And then we left just knowing what we know.
-Those people?
-They didn’t see it – all of our pain, grief and sorrow.
-And there’s no way they could have imagined that three months ago she was in a psych ward and I was laying in my bed, barely breathing and praying to God for the strength to walk yet again out of another living hell.
+Those people didn’t see it … all our pain, grief, and sorrow.
+There’s no way they could have imagined that just three months ago she was in a psych ward, and I was laying in bed barely breathing and begging God for the strength to walk, yet again, out of living hell.

 We are gonna be okay!
 We won’t ever be the same, because life without him in it going to be so different, but that doesn’t mean it won’t be okay.
 In the meantime, we’re allowed to be excited and play argue and giggle about Christmas lights at Walmart.

 Zack always insisted on nothing but the best for “his girls”.
 Did he throw us one HELL of a curve ball that was anything but “the best”?
 Umm, YUP!
 God’s grace has that covered, though, and he’s received both mine and Gia’s grace as well.
 I’m so thankful for those people tonight … and my daughter … and my life … and the King who helped build me into the divinely punctuated Light I am today who’s still able to “shine” through all this darkness!

 You must be logged in to post a comment.